Table of Contents

 Section 5.
 Modification and Dissolution.

-Committees may be dissolved by a majority vote of the General Meeting or the Coordinating Committee.
+Committees may be dissolved by a majority vote of the General Meeting or the Steering Committee.
 Ad hoc committees are to dissolve upon fulfilling their purpose as established in their mission statement.
 All other committees will remain active unless formally dissolved.
 A motion to propose or approve a mission statement modification may also be introduced at a General Meeting.

 The member(s) maintaining custody of the committee’s records will provide copies of those records when requested to the Local’s Co-Secretaries.